 According to the wording of the third exception, its transactions are not limited to certain counterparts and - as long as they are long-term - to a specific activity.
 Kumpan argues that they could therefore also include credits to hedge funds.
 Kumpan, however, then goes on to argue that this would counteract the purpose of the prohibition and that the exception should be understood only with regard to the prohibition of proprietary business.
 This argumentation would, incidentally, also apply to credits to AIFs.
-In the author's opinion, Kumpan's conclusion already results from a systematic interpretative Guidance that the exception does not appear to the provision.
+In the author's opinion, Kumpan's conclusion already results from a systematic interpretation of the provision.
+The BaFin, however, clarifies in its Interpretative Guidance that the exception does not ap-